dbarty/DataAnalysisExamples/GLOSSARY.md

       <li><strong>Data Cleaning:</strong> The process of removing or correcting errors and inconsistencies in a dataset to ensure accurate analysis.</li>
       <li><strong>Deep Learning:</strong> A subset of machine learning involving neural networks with many layers, capable of learning complex patterns in data.</li>
       <li><strong>Dimensionality Reduction:</strong> The process of reducing the number of input variables in a dataset, often used to simplify models and avoid overfitting.</li>
-      <li><strong>Decision Tree:</strong> A supervised learning algorithm that splits the data into branches to make predictions based on feature values.</li>
+      <li><strong><a href="https://github.com/dbarty/DataAnalysisExamples/blob/main/machine-learning/decision-tree.ipynb">Decision Tree</a>:</strong> A supervised learning algorithm that splits the data into branches to make predictions based on feature values.</li>
     </ul>
   </li>